Choosing the Right IDE

-By Soulskill from Slashdot's goose-that-lays-the-golden-ovoid department
+By Soulskill from Slashdot's whichever-one-reminds-me-when-my-code-sucks department

-By Soulskill from Slashdot's talking-to-the-wrist department
+By Soulskill from Slashdot's go-big-or-go-home department